Become a Host Family with ISE

 Once matched with an exchange student, don’t delay in getting to know one another!
 Starting a dialogue before your student’s arrival will set the stage for a smooth, happy adjustment to life in your family.
 Email, social media, and international messenger apps are great ways to get started!

 Our cultural exchange students are not guests; they are family members.
 Adjusting to life in your family and contributing to the household is a vital part of the exchange program.
-Students participate in family meals and activities, obey house rules, help with chores, attend your local high school, and put forth an effort to learn about your way a life while sharing their own.
+Students participate in family meals and activities.
+They obey house rules, help with chores, attend your local high school, and put forth an effort to learn about your way of life while sharing their own.

 To ensure our host families have the best hosting experience possible, ISE provides a dedicated local representative who will be there for you every step of the way.
 ISE also has a 24-hour hotline, online host family community, and full-time program support department.